leettools-dev/leettools/eval/Readme.md

 % pip install -r dev-requirements.txt
 ```

-We assumen the enviroment variables or .env file are set up correctly.
+We assume the enviroment variables or .env file are set up correctly.
 If not, please
 refer to the [main README](../README.md) file.

 To get an example configuration file, run the following command: